datajerk/apple3rtr/README.txt

 to a poor experience.

 To address the aforementioned the PARTIAL/FULL Emulation mode toggle has been mapped to the F1 key, and the UI Menu to the F2 key.

-NOTE:  OS/X users if you have F1/F2 set to control brightness (default OS/X behavior) then use fn-F1 and fn-F2 for F1 and F2 anytime you are instructed to use F1 or F2.
+NOTE:  OS/X users, if you have F1/F2 set to control brightness (default OS/X
+       behavior) then use fn-F1 and fn-F2 for F1 and F2 anytime you are
+       instructed to use F1 or F2.

 To remove or insert a virtual floppy press F1 to engage PARTIAL Emulation mode, then immediately press F2 to access the UI Menu.
 NOTE:  While in PARTIAL